 - 1. Pre-Professional Phase, Freshman - a.
 Students are assigned two eight week rotations within clinical sites at Emporia State University Department of Intercollegiate Athletics, under the direct supervision of a certified athletic trainer (Preceptor).
-Students must obtain a minimum of 60 but not more than a maximum of 105 clinical education experience hours, which is about 4-7 hours per week, and be enrolled in PE 271 and PE 272, Introduction to Athletic Training and Lab as the associated courses.
+Students must obtain a minimum of 60 (5-7 per week) clinical education experience hours and be enrolled in PE 271 and PE 272, Introduction to Athletic Training and Lab as the associated courses.
 There is a \$30 laboratory fee associated with PE 272 used to purchase materials used for the class, the fee will automatically be paid along with tuition and any other required fees.

 - 2. Professional Phase, Sophomore - a.
 Students are assigned two, 8-week, on-campus clinical rotations per semester.
 Students must be enrolled in PE 274 and 275, Clinical Education I and II as the associated course.
 There is a \$25 laboratory fee for each of the listed clinical education courses.
 This fee is used to purchase the blanket liability insurance policy for the students and for purchasing lab materials used.
 This fee will automatically be paid along with tuition and any other required fees.
-Students must obtain a minimum of 150 but not more than a maximum of 225 clinical education experience hours per semester, which is about 10-15 hours/week.
+Students must obtain a minimum of 150 clinical education experience hours per semester, which is about 10-15 hours/week.
 The students are supervised by a Preceptor. - 3.
 Professional Phase, Junior - a.
 Students are assigned two main clinical rotations on-campus, 1 per semester, which last 16 weeks.
 During the main clinical rotations students will be assigned to one of two off-campus clinical rotations, 1 per semester, which last approximately 2-4 weeks.
 Students must be enrolled in PE 346 and 347, Clinical Education III and IV as the associated courses.
 There is a \$20 laboratory fee for each of the listed clinical education courses.
 This fee is used to purchase the blanket liability insurance policy for the students and for purchasing lab materials used.
 This fee will automatically be paid along with tuition and any other required fees.
-Students must obtain a minimum of 225 but not more than a maximum of 300 clinical education experience hours per semester, which is about 15-20 hours/week.
+Students must obtain a minimum of 225 clinical education experience hours per semester, which is about 15-20 hours/week.
 The students are supervised by a Preceptor. - 4.
 Professional Phase, Senior - a.
-Students are assigned to a preceptor to gain experience mainly with one sports team as the head athletic training student.
+Students are assigned to an approved clinical instructor to work mainly with one sports team as the head athletic training student.
 This rotation lasts the entire sports season and the student must be enrolled in PE 483 and 484, Clinical Education V and VI as the associated courses.
 There is a \$15 laboratory fee used to purchase the blanket liability insurance policy for the students and for purchasing lab materials used.
 This fee will automatically be paid along with tuition and any other required fees.
 Additionally, students will be assigned to a short general medical rotation which will take them off campus to the local emergency department.
-Students must obtain a minimum of 225 but not more than a maximum of 300 clinical education hours per semester, which is about 15-20 hours/week.
+Students must obtain a minimum of 225 clinical education hours per semester, which is about 15-20 hours/week.
 The students are supervised by a Preceptor.